arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - **Microcontroller**: At the heart of the Portenta Machine Control is the STM32H747XI, a powerful, robust, and high-performance dual-core microcontroller from STMicroelectronics®.
 This microcontroller is built around an Arm® Cortex®-M7 and an Arm® Cortex®-M4 32-bit RISC cores.
 The Arm® Cortex®-M7 core operates at up to 480 MHz, while the Arm® Cortex®-M4 core operates at up to 240 MHz.
 - **Memory and storage**: The Portenta Machine Control houses 2 MB of Flash Memory, 1 MB of RAM, and additional onboard memory of 8 MB SDRAM and 16 MB Flash QSPI.
 - **Security**: The controller features an onboard ready-to-use secure element from NXP®, the SE0502.
 This secure element, specifically designed for Internet of Things (IoT) devices, provides advanced security features, perfect for Industrial IoT (IIoT) environments where security is critical.
-- **Power management**: The controller's power system was designed to be resilient.
+- **Power architecture**: The controller's power system was designed to be resilient.
 It operates at an input voltage of +24 VDC, with reverse polarity protection, ensuring the controller remains safeguarded from power irregularities.
-- **Digital and analog ports**: Equipped with a versatile set of input and output channels, the Portenta Machine Control supports eight digital input channels, eight digital output channels, three software-configurable analog input channels, and four analog output channels.
+- **Digital and analog ports**: Equipped with a versatile set of input and output ports, the Portenta Machine Control supports eight digital input ports, eight digital output ports, three software-configurable analog input ports, and four analog output ports.
 It is also equipped with 12 digital programmable input/output ports.
 - **Temperature sensing**: With three software-configurable temperature channels, the Portenta Machine Control can measure a variety of temperature ranges using thermocouples (Type K or Type J) or PT100 sensors.
 - **Communication interfaces**: Seamless connectivity is a hallmark of this controller.
 The Portenta Machine Control offers a high-speed CAN interface, software-configurable RS-232, RS-422, and RS-485 interfaces, and an I<sup>2</sup>C interface accessible via a Grove connector.
 - **Ethernet and USB**: The Portenta Machine Control features onboard Ethernet connectivity and full-speed USB-A and half-speed micro-USB Type B connectors for wired communication.
 - **Wireless connectivity**: The Portenta Machine Control supports 2.4 GHz Wi-Fi® (802.11 b/g/n) and Bluetooth® Low Energy (4.2 supported by firmware and 5.1 supported by hardware).
-- **Additional features**: The Portenta Machine Control features an onboard Real Time Clock (RTC) with at least 48 hours of memory retention and two encoder channels.
+- **Additional features**: The Portenta Machine Control features an onboard RTC with at least 48 hours of memory retention and two encoder channels.
 Moreover, Electrostatic Discharge (ESD) protection on all inputs and output ports ensures the longevity and durability of the controller.
 - **Form factor**: The Portenta Machine Control can be standalone on a DIN rail, a grid, or a panel, providing quick and easy access to all input/output ports and peripherals.

 ### Portenta Machine Control Core and Libraries